-During this reporting year, the joint venture between Solbec Pharmaceuticals Ltd (Solbec) and MIM was terminated in late May 2002 and the data returned to Solbec which transferred the tenement to M.Ruane.
-A thorough review of all the data was then carried out by a geological team resulting in a global mineralised resource being calculated and economic modeling carried out.
+During this reporting year, Britannia Gold (now Solbec Pharmaceuticals) transferred the tenement to M.Ruane.
+A thorough review of all the data was then carried out by a geological team, including on site examination.

 RECOMMENDATIONS

 Further infill drilling is recommended to better define the shallow sulphide resource.